Signaletic operads: Preliminaries

 We say that $\tree[s]$ is the \defn{pattern} that was rewritten to $\operation[q]$.
-Extending by linearity and abusing notation we still write~$\operation[p] \to \operation[q]$ this binary relation on $\Free$.
-We moreover write $\Rewr$ its reflexive and transitive closure. \end{definition}
+Extending by linearity and abusing notation we still denote by~$\operation[p] \to \operation[q]$ this binary relation on $\Free$.
+We moreover denote by $\Rewr$ its reflexive and transitive closure. \end{definition}

 \begin{example} We show here an example of an application of a rewriting rule.
 We fix $\Operations\eqdef\{\op{l}, \op{r}\}$ and we suppose that the system contains the following rewriting rule:

 Then the following is a possible rewriting: